Travel Safety Essential Kit

 We suggest you are also likely to need:

-• Pair of flip-flops or sandals (Teva sandals with rear ankles straps are very practical, even if not a fashion item!)
+• Pair of flip-flops, sandals or sliders (Teva sandals with rear ankles straps are very practical, even if not a fashion item!)

 • Possibly a pair of flat shoes.